 Aditya Bharadwaj, Divit P. Singh, Anna Ritz, Allison N. Tegge, Christopher L. Poirel, Pavel Kraikivski, Neil Adames, Kurt Luther, Shiv D. Kale, Jean Peccoud, John J. Tyson, T. M. Murali

 Incite: Supporting Historical Research and Education with Crowdsourcing

 This interdisciplinary collaboration between Computer Science, History, and Education investigates how a crowdsourcing system can support historical scholarship while helping crowd workers learn about history.
 We created Incite, a system that combines crowdsourcing with natural language processing techniques to help expert scholars find relevant primary sources in an digital archive.
 Incite was developed as a plug-in for the open-source Omeka content management system used by many museums and galleries.
-We have deployed Incite in high school and college classrooms across the US as part of a digital humanities project, Mapping the Fourth of July in the Civil War Era (funded by the National Archives), and The American Soldier in World War II (funded by the NEH).
+We have deployed Incite in high school and college classrooms across the US as part of two digital humanities projects, Mapping the Fourth of July in the Civil War Era (funded by the National Archives), and The American Soldier in World War II (funded by the NEH).

 Read-Agree-Predict: A crowdsourced approach to discovering relevant primary sources for historians

 Nai-Ching Wang, David Hicks, Paul Quigley, Kurt Luther

 Exploring Trade-Offs Between Learning and Productivity in Crowdsourced History